 Continuing coverage from 8:30 to 9:00 p.m.
 EST.

 "The Flame Still Burns: Remembering JFK," Dick Rossé's excellent 1988 documentary on the 25th anniversary of President Kennedy's assassination.
 (Courtesy Dick Rossé)

 "The Week in Review" with Dick Rossé, from December 21, 1991.
-The first few seconds are missing, otherwise complete with commercials.
+The first few seconds are missing, otherwise complete.

 The Mutual Black Network news intro.
 (Courtesy Robert Beacham)

 A funky promo for the Black Network.
 (Courtesy Jim Guthrie)

 An MBN newscast with Al Williams, October 27, 1978.
 (Does the PSA sound a little out of place here?)